Subhajit75/Potato-Leaf-Disease-Detection-/README.md

 ## 📁 Dataset
 The dataset consists of potato leaf images classified into three categories:
-- **Healthy**
+- **Healthy Leaves 🌱**
-- **Early Blight**
+- **Early Blight 🍂**
-- **Late Blight**
+-**Late Blight 🍁**

 The dataset is preprocessed using resizing, normalization, and augmentation to improve model performance.

 ## 📖 How It Works
-1️⃣ Upload Image

-The user uploads an image of a potato leaf.
+-1️⃣ Upload Image: The user uploads an image of a potato leaf.
-2️⃣ Preprocessing

-The image is resized and normalized before feeding it to the model.
+-2️⃣ Preprocessing: The image is resized and normalized before feeding it to the model.
-3️⃣ Model Prediction

-The trained CNN model classifies the image into Healthy, Early Blight, or Late Blight.
+-3️⃣ Model Prediction: The trained CNN model classifies the image into Healthy, Early Blight, or Late Blight.
-4️⃣ Display Results

-The prediction is shown along with a confidence score.
+-4️⃣ Display Results: The prediction is shown along with a confidence score.
-5️⃣ Treatment Recommendations

-If a disease is detected, suggestions for treatment methods are displayed.
+-5️⃣ Treatment Recommendations: If a disease is detected, suggestions for treatment methods are displayed.

 ## 📖 Model Details
 - **Architecture:** Convolutional Neural Network (CNN)